abinit/abinit-fallbacks/README.md

 ## Overview

 Since the fallbacks evolve at a very different pace from Abinit and have very different objectives, they are available as a separate package.
-Typically, in one year, there will be 3 minor releases of Abinit, while 2 or 3 of the fallbacks at most will be upgraded asynchronously, mainly during active development phases.
+Typically, in one year, there will be 2 minor releases of Abinit, while 1 or 2 of the fallbacks at most will be upgraded asynchronously, mainly during active development phases.
 In parallel, the build system that wraps their installation will be refactored, upgraded, and tested.

-The independent fallbacks can be downloaded either from the [Abinit website](https://www.abinit.org/fallbacks).
+The independent fallbacks can be downloaded either from the [Abinit website](https://abinit.github.io/abinit_web/fallbacks.html).
 You can either download the source tarballs released with Abinit or clone one of the Git repositories directly.

 ## Requirements